diegotorres03/web-components-repository/docs/step-by-step.md

 ...
 ```

-Now is just a matter of testing in the browser.
-Test also the functionallity, if you win a match you sould see the updated score.
+Now its just a matter of testing in the browser.
+Test also the functionality; if you win a match you should see the updated score.
-If we inspect the html, we should see the `event-source`
+If we inspect the HTML we should see the `event-source`:
 ![event-source tag on html](./assets/event-source-1.png)

 Let's do the same for the `data-query`: